-Before we get too far, what do I mean when I say Ebike Power?
+Before we get too far, what do I mean when I say ebike Power?
 What I am referring to is acceleration and top speed.
 These days, Ebikes range all over the place in both of these categories.
 Top Speeds from 15 MPH all the way to 50 or more!
 And acceleration can be as slow as barely telling it is doing anything up to feeling like it wants to throw you off the bike.
 Here, we are going to compare entry level low power options to picking something with a little more.
 We are not talking about extreme options, but should you get a bike with more than the minimum?

 Items to Consider: